omsharma0311/WebApiProject/README.md

 # WebApiProject
-Dot Net Web Api 3.0 Project
+Dot Net Web Api 3.0 Project for Book API with Basic Operations It also  has Swagger implementation